taolson/Admiran/README.md

-# Admiran, a pure, lazy, functional language and compiler
+# Admiran, a pure, lazy, functional language and self-hosting compiler

-Admiran is a pure, lazy, functional language and compiler, based upon the original Miranda language designed by David Turner, with additional features from Haskell and other functional languages.
+Admiran is a pure, lazy, functional language and self-hosting compiler, based upon the original Miranda language designed by David Turner, with additional features from Haskell and other functional languages.